oznogon/gattaibushido-public/rules/04_advanced_play.md

 To form the mega bot, each Pilot in the union claims one of the available Positions of the Final Form.
 In larger groups, there may be more Pilots involved than available Positions, but that's fine: once all the core positions are claimed, remaining pilots can "double up" in a claimed Position, effectively claiming it a second time (and also making that Tech available for two uses in a Round!).
 However, doubling up is not allowed if there are still core positions remaining unclaimed.

-When you claim a Position, if there are any Power tokens on that Position, you immediately draw one more card into your Stash for each token.
+When you claim a Position, if there are any Power tokens on that Position, you immediately draw one more card into your Cache for each token.

 Then, each Pilot in the union contributes to the description of the combination!
 This can be quite a vivid and spectacular event, so the players are encouraged to go wild, especially on their first union (and Coach, this is a special Pilot moment, so don't butt in unless they need assistance with imaginative ideas or prodding).
 For best dramatic impact, we advise starting with the "lower" Positions (legs, tail, etc) and working up until you bring in the uppermost Position (usually the Head) last - "...and I'll form the HEAD!" is a classic trope of the genre.